malak-kh-afk/heart-disease-clustering/README.md

-# 🌸 Clustering Mini Project — Customer Segmentation
+# 🌸 Clustering Mini Project — Heart Patients Dataset

-This project demonstrates **unsupervised machine learning** techniques
+This project demonstrates **unsupervised clustering analysis** on a dataset of heart patients.
-to group customers into meaningful clusters using:
+The goal is to identify **patterns and groups** in the dataset without using the target variable.

 - **K-means**
 - **K-medoids**